-TABLE 22019 - 2028 DEVELOPMENT-RELATED CAPITAL PROGRAM & CALCULATION OF THE UNADJUSTED DEVELOPMENT CHARGE
+TABLE 22019 - 2028 DEVELOPMENT-RELATED CAPITAL PROGRAM & CALCULATION OF THE UNADJUSTED DEVELOPMENT CHARGE capital program that sets out the projects required to service anticipated development for the 10-year period from 2019 to 2028.

 The DCA requires that Council express its intent to provide future capital facilities to support future growth.
-Based on the development forecasts presented in Appendix A,
+Based on the development forecasts presented in Appendix A, Hemson, in collaboration with City staff, has established a development-related